UnitTestBot/ksmt/docs/getting-started.md

+---
+layout: default
+title: Getting started
+---
 # Getting started

-For your first steps with KSMT, try our [code examples](/examples).
+For your first steps with KSMT, try our [code examples](https://github.com/UnitTestBot/ksmt/tree/main/examples).

-To check OS compatibility, see [Supported solvers and theories](../README.md#supported-solvers-and-theories).
+To check OS compatibility, see [Supported solvers and theories](https://ksmt.io/#supported-solvers-and-theories).

 Find basic instructions to get use of KSMT: